MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 - SUTA (SUTA Tax Expense)

 **Benefits Expense** This account type is an expense account that can be entered for benefit codes.

 **Benefits Payable** This account type is a liability account that can be entered for benefit codes.

 **Taxable Benefits Expense** This account type is an expense account that can be entered for taxable benefit codes.

 **Taxable Benefits Payable** This account type is a liability account that can be entered for taxable benefit codes.

 **SUTA Payable** This account type is a liability account that can be entered for state unemployment tax liability.

 **FUTA Payable** This account type is a liability account that will allow only FUTA to be entered for federal unemployment tax liability.

 **Workers’ Compensation Tax Expense** This account type is an expense account that can be entered for state codes to record workers’ compensation expense.

 **Workers’ Compensation Tax Payable** This account type is a liability account that can be entered for state codes to record workers’ compensation liability.

 It’s a good idea to set up default information using the Payroll Setup window before setting up posting accounts.
-If you haven’t set up default information yet, refer to *Setting up Payroll default entries* for more information about using the Payroll Setup window.
+If you haven’t set up default information yet, see [Setting up Payroll default entries](#setting-up-payroll-default-entries) for more information about using the Payroll Setup window.

 The following table shows the posting accounts required in Payroll and the departments, positions, and codes associated with each.